The grounds of the Deserted Village are open every day, dawn to dusk.

 In 1882, Feltville was purchased at public auction by Warren Ackerman, a prominent landholder, for only $11,450, a fraction of its former worth.
 Ackerman converted Feltville into a summer resort and renamed it Glenside Park.
 All of the former workers’ dwellings were renovated.
 Dormers were added to the roofs of the larger houses to make the second-story spaces more livable.
 Wide porches with rustic, Adirondack-style cedar posts and railings were constructed, giving each building its own unique appearance for the first time.

-Proceed further along Cataract Hollow Road to the dip in the road, where a bridle trail and stone wall turn off to the left.
-Stop here to read the next section, or go down the bridle trail to see the Blue Brook and the site of the former mill at the bottom of this hill – then return to this point.
+Stop here to read this text (or walk down the bridle trail to see the Blue Brook and the site of the former mill at the bottom of this hill, then return to this point).

 At the base of this hill was the 3½-story mill that had been the center of life in Feltville.
 Water routed from a dam upstream flowed through a raceway and over a waterwheel on the side of the mill.
 The turning of the wheel generated twelve horsepower and was used to operate presses, polishers, and book-binding machines.
 Felt’s operation produced all types of business stationery, including blank journals and ledger books.
 Finished products were transported to Felt’s store in New York by Conestoga wagon.

 During the Glenside resort period, Ackerman also was involved in raising fancy cattle.
 He used Felt’s vacant mill as a stable for his cattle, and built this road as a way to move his cattle up to the former farm fields for grazing.
-The abandoned mill was torn down in 1930, after it was deemed to have become a safety hazard.

 As with the other houses here, the interiors of these three small cottages were divided down the middle.
 The 1850 federal Census suggests that each of these cottages housed from six to twelve people, although their size is smaller than the other houses.
 House #12 gives us the best glimpse of a true mill worker’s house, with both of the original entry doors still intact.
 The back yards of these cottages have revealed many interesting archaeological features, including a two-seat privy, a thick spread of scattered artifacts, walkways corresponding with those of The Commons area, and a brick-lined well, located between the two westernmost cottages.